The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Why it's done

 The Essure system is a type of female sterilization.
-It offers a permanent way to prevent pregnancy.
+It's a permanent way to prevent pregnancy.

-- You might want to become pregnant
+- You aren't sure whether or not you want to become pregnant in the future.

-- You recently had a pelvic infection
+- You have or recently had a pelvic infection.

 - Pelvic pain

 - Allergic reaction, including hives, itching and face swelling